“Social Egg Freezing: Why is it trending?”

 Day 14: Egg is released from the main follicle.

 Day 15-25: The empty follicle becomes the corpus luteum and produces progesterone.
 Progesterone stimulates the growth of the endometrial lining.

 Day 25-28: When fertilization does not happen, the corpus luteum dies and the estrogen and progesterone production drop, allowing the pituitary to produce FSH and LH.

 Our acupuncture treatments follow the four phases: follicular, ovulatory, luteal and menstruations phases to facilitate these main events of the menstrual cycle.
 During each phase we use different combinations of acupuncture points with the overall goal of regulating the sympathetic nervous system, endocrine system, and neuroendocrine system.
 As these systems start to regulate, women notice slight differences such as: decrease in PMS symptoms (breast tenderness, moods, cramping), cervical mucous or menstrual flow.

 Please have your family doctor refer to you to TRIO, where our kind, compassionate and experienced team will do everything we can to look after you.
 Download the form below.
 Then ask your doctor to fill it out and fax it to us.
-We’ll contact you within 2 days of receiving the form to book an appointment.
+We'll contact you when we receive the form to book an appointment.